VinBdev/TradSessionsIreland/README.md

 #### Home Page

+Initially there will be a consitant navigation bar across all 3 pages allowing access to Home, instruments and Contact page.

+There will be a main hero image initially with some small animation to bring the image to life.

-This will have a call out linking to sign up page with information on the next music session.
-It will lso have an about section explaining why and whereb the group originated from along with its current mission statement.
+This will also have a call out linking to sign up page with information on the next music session.

+Below that I will have an about section explaining why and where the group originated from along with its current mission statement.

+And finally a footer with relevant links to various social media pages of the group.

 #### Instruments Page